 The ONLY section of the Half-Marathon course closed to thru-traffic is along Somes Sound on Sargeant Drive.
 (Approx. miles 1 - 4.5.)
 On this section of the course that is closed to thru traffic, runners should use caution, but may take the shortest possible paved route, on either side of the road, to cover the accurate marathon distance.
 (Note: Even on the sections of the course closed to thru-traffic, there may been limited local traffic or course volunteers.)

 It is the participant’s responsibility to know the course.

 Disqualification: Anyone seen running or walking on the RIGHT side of the course, (except along Sargeant Drive –see above) will be doing so in an unsafe manner and in violation of the rules of the event.
 Since the course has been measured on the LEFT facing traffic any such violation may result in running less than the full distance and the participant risks immediate disqualification.

 Half-Marathon Past Results

 The Mount Desert Island Marathon is a 501(c)3 nonprofit organization.
-Entry fees, including optional meal add-ons and club memberships, are non-refundable; race entries cannot be deferred to another year.
+Entry fees, including optional meal add-ons, coaching programs, club memberships, etc. are non-refundable.
 No exceptions.
-(See transfer information on FAQ Page.)
+(See transfer & deferral information on FAQ Page.)
 This policy applies to all entrants and is in effect whether your plans change, you are injured, or have an unexpected family emergency / business emergency / medical emergency / etc. This means once you have paid your entry fee you will not receive a refund if you cannot participate, or if the course has to be changed, or if the event is cancelled due to weather, natural disaster or other unforeseen circumstances.
 The race committee reserves the right to accept or reject any entries.